About the Journal

 - Non-peer-reviewed editorials and opinion pieces.

-Contributions published in the journal are licensed under the Creative Commons Attribution 4.0 International License.
+Contributions published in the journal are licensed under the Creative Commons Attribution CC-BY 4.0 International License.
 Authors therefore retain copyright and grant the journal right of first publication.
 Contributions by Africa-based authors are free of charge.
-Non-Africa-based authors (also those with honorary affiliations at African institutions) will be charged a competitive fee of ~R20 000.00 (~$1370.00 or ~€1150.00) for their open-access publications.
+For a period of two years (beginning 2023), open-access publication is now free for all authors.
+Beyond this period, non-Africa-based authors (also those with honorary affiliations at African institutions) will be charged a competitive fee of ~R20 000.00 (~$1370.00 or ~€1150.00) for their open-access publications.